New Zealand has great wind resources, which are making an increasing contribution to our electricity supply.

 Turbines generate electricity between specific high and low wind speeds, shutting down when wind exceeds a turbine’s maximum level.
 Blade size determines a turbine’s maximum power output.

 Turbines range in size from 1 kW domestic units to Europe’s offshore 7 MW turbines.
-The largest capacity wind turbines in New Zealand are the 3 MW units at the Tararua wind farm.
+The largest capacity wind turbines in New Zealand are the 3 MW units at the Tararua and Mahinerangi wind farms.

 Pros and cons of wind energy